Star Alliance: 2010s: Further expansion and second decade of operations

 Brazilian carrier TAM Airlines joined Star Alliance on 13 May 2010, increasing its foothold in South America.
 Aegean Airlines, Greece's largest airline by number of passengers, joined on 30 June.

 Shanghai Airlines left the alliance on 31 October 2010 when it merged with China Eastern Airlines, a SkyTeam member.
 On 29 September, the chief executive board approved Ethiopian Airlines as Star Alliance's 30th member, though Ethiopian did not officially join the alliance until December of the following year.
 In 2010, the alliance flew to 1,172 airports in 181 countries, with about 21,200 daily departures.

 Since 2011, the alliance has gained several large members, but it has lost others due to collapse or mergers.
 On 13 December 2011, Ethiopian Airlines joined, adding five countries and 24 destinations to the alliance's map.

-2012 and 2013 were tumultuous years for Star Alliance, starting with two key departures but ending with a major move into Latin America.
-In Europe, Spanair ceased operations, and BMI left after being acquired by International Airlines Group (IAG), the parent company of Oneworld members Iberia and British Airways.
+In 2012, Spanair ceased operations, and BMI left after being acquired by International Airlines Group (IAG), the parent company of Oneworld members Iberia and British Airways.
 BMI was integrated into British Airways.
-In North America, Continental merged with United Airlines, reducing Star Alliance's membership further, even if it effectively remained in the alliance after the merger.
-On 21 June, though, Avianca, TACA Airlines and Copa Airlines joined, massively increasing the alliance's Latin American presence.
-In November, Blue1 left after becoming an affiliate of parent Scandinavian Airlines. and Shenzhen Airlines joined, augmenting Air China's Chinese network.
-Taiwanese carrier EVA Air then joined on 18 June 2013, and after TACA's integration into Avianca, the alliance grew to 28 members, making it the largest of the three major airline alliances.
-On 13 December, Air India was again invited to begin an integration process with Star Alliance and joined the alliance on 11 July 2014.
+In North America, Continental Airlines was fully integrated into United Airlines.
+On 21 June, Avianca, TACA Airlines (integrated into Avianca in 2013) and Copa Airlines joined, massively increasing the alliance's Latin American presence.
+In November, Blue1 left after becoming an affiliate of parent Scandinavian Airlines, while Shenzhen Airlines joined, augmenting Air China's Chinese network.
+Taiwanese carrier EVA Air then joined on 18 June 2013, becoming the alliance's 28th member.
+On 13 December, Air India was again invited to begin an integration process with the alliance.